AdrienGQT/solar-system-browser/README.md

 - LocalStorage for saving user data

 ## 🌠 Live Demo
-The project is currently available **only on mobile**.
+The project is currently available **only on mobile** here https://solar-system-browser.vercel.app/.
 Stay tuned for future updates!